protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

-The `denote-dired-mode` does not only fontify note files that were created by Denote: it covers every file name that follows our naming conventions ([The file-naming scheme](#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d)).
+The `denote-dired-mode` does not only fontify note files that were created by Denote: it covers every file name that follows our naming conventions (read "The file naming scheme").
 This is particularly useful for scenaria where, say, one wants to organise their collection of PDFs and multimedia in a systematic way (and, perhaps, use them as attachments for the notes Denote produces).

 For the time being, the `diredfl` package is not compatible with this facility.

 ## Renaming non-notes

-Denote&rsquo;s file-naming scheme is not specific to notes or text
-files: it is useful for all sorts of files, such as multimedia and PDFs that form part of the user&rsquo;s longer-term storage ([The file-naming scheme](#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d)).
+Denote&rsquo;s file-naming scheme is not specific to notes or text files: it is useful for all sorts of files, such as multimedia and PDFs that form part of the user&rsquo;s longer-term storage (read "The file naming scheme").
 While Denote does not manage such files, it already has all the mechanisms to facilitate the task of renaming them.

 To this end, invoke `denote-dired-rename-file` when point is over a file in Dired to rename it.
-The commaand prompts for a `TITLE` and `KEYWORDS` the same way the `denote` command does it ([Points of entry](#h:17896c8c-d97a-4faa-abf6-31df99746ca6)).
+The commaand prompts for a `TITLE` and `KEYWORDS` the same way the `denote` command does it (read "Points of entry").
 It finally asks for confirmation before renaming the file at point.

 The file type extension (e.g. `.pdf`) is read from the underlying file and is preserved in the renaming process.
 Files that have no extension